mh-ha/mhha_homepage/content/publication/example/index.md

 abstract:
 Human skeleton-based action recognition offers a valuable means to understand the intricacies of human behavior because it can handle the complex relationships between physical constraints and intention.
-Although several studies have focused on encoding a skeleton, less attention has been paid to embed this information into the latent representations of human action.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.